Cats are endlessly captivating — and gorgeous! If you’re a big cat lover, you probably love learning fascinating facts about these feline friends.

 If you’ve ever noticed your cat smelling your odorous shoes and then looking up with their mouth partly open, they are essentially smell-tasting.
 This is called the flehmen response.

 The Jacobson’s organ is located on the roof of the cat’s mouth.
-When the cat finds an intriguing smell, they inhale it through their mouth and nose, which enables the organ to gain information about it.
+When a cat finds an intriguing smell, they inhale it through their mouth and nose, which enables the organ to gain information about it.

 7. Cats dislike certain smells